Topics, E

 Enhancon > see string phenomenology.

-Ensemble > see entropy; quantum states.
+Ensemble > see entropy; history of physics; mixed quantum states.

 $ Def: The thermodynamical quantity H:= E + pV, defined for a homogeneous substance.